VolpeUSDOT/FTOT-Public/docs/index.md

   <img src="https://user-images.githubusercontent.com/68650998/178897476-092cb9dc-0162-4bcb-9e31-7f5f252ec42b.png?raw=true"/>
 </p>

 FTOT is a flexible scenario-testing tool that optimizes the transportation of materials for future energy and freight scenarios.
 FTOT models and tracks commodity-specific information and can take into account conversion of raw materials to products (e.g., crude oil to jet fuel and diesel) and the fulfillment of downstream demand.
-FTOT was developed at the US Dept. of Transportation's Volpe National Transportation Systems Center.
+[A video providing an overview of FTOT can be found below.](#ftot-overview) FTOT was developed at the US Dept. of Transportation's Volpe National Transportation Systems Center.

 ## Getting Started:
 The following steps walk the user through how to download the FTOT code and supporting materials from GitHub.
 You can also follow along with a [video tutorial](#installing-ftot) on how to install FTOT.